GoodnessOni/health-risk-predictor-/README.md

 # 🧠 AI Health Risk Predictor

-A Flask-based web app that uses machine learning to predict:
+A machine learning-powered web application that predicts the risk of **heart disease** and **muscle weakness** based on user input.
+Built with Flask, python,  and deployed on Render.

 - ❤️ Heart Disease Risk
 - 💪 Muscle Weakness Risk

-Built with Python, Flask, and scikit-learn.

 ---